8thlight/boucher/README.md

 <img src="" alt="boucher logo" title="Boucher" align="right"/>
 # Boucher

-...
+Boucher, pronounced [boo-shay], and meaning Butcher in French, is a suite of Rake tasks that simplfy your AWS deployment strategy.
+It's built ontop of Chef and Fog giving your fingers the power to create new servers, install required software, and deploy your system all in a single command.

+It also helps manage your system with support for different environments and tasks to:

+ * list all your servers
+ * start/stop/terminate servers
+ * run chef on a given server
+ * easily ssh into a server
+ * attach volumes or elastic IPs to your servers

 ## Getting Started

+Getting up and running with Boucher might take a little while depending your your familiarity with AWS and Linux.
+Once you're up and running though, it'll save you countless hours in the long run.

+### Creating your infrastructure project.

+Boucher assumes a certain directory structure.
+Bummer I know, but c'est la vie.
+To help you out, we've provided a git repo that'll get you off the ground.
+We recomend

+    git clone git://github.com/8thlight/boucher_template.git infrastructure
+    rm -rf infrastructure/.git

+You'll probabaly want to create a repository for your own to track the work here.

+Read config/env/shared.rb to get a feel for the configuration options.
+You'll fill in some of those values as your continue to get started below.

 ### Creating a base image

-1. Launch new instance: Ubuntu Server 12.04.1 LTS
+1) Launch new instance: Ubuntu Server 12.04.1 LTS

  * Create a new key saved in your infrastructure project
  * Be sure to add a security group that opens port 22 for SSH

-2. Update config/env/shared.rb
+2) Update config/env/shared.rb

  * :aws_key_filename - name of the .pem file you just created and saved in the project root
  * :aws_region - which AWS region did you use?
  * :aws_access_key_id and aws_secret_access_key - available in the AWS Management Console under Security Credentials

-3. List servers
+3) List servers

     rake servers:list

-4. SSH into new server.  (:username config must be 'ubunutu' at this point)
+4) SSH into new server.  (:username config must be 'ubunutu' at this point)

     rake servers:ssh[<instance id>]

-5. Create new poweruser (unless you like 'unubutu' as your poweruser).
+5) Create new poweruser (unless you like 'unubutu' as your poweruser).

     sudo adduser <username>
     sudo adduser <username> sudo